Opioid Risks – Did You Know?

 - Beyond prescription drug over opioid statistic (3 minutes) Story of Louie Micele, a student and football player that died of an overdose following addiction from prescription overdose for sports injury

 - Signs and Symptoms of opioid overdose (1 minute)

 - Foundation for a Drug-Free World video: The Truth About Prescription Drug Abuse Former users focuses on the dangers of taking prescription drugs for non-medicinal purposes, including addiction and other adverse reactions

 - Chicago Recovery Alliance video: Using Injectable Naloxone to reverse opioid overdose (13 minutes) Graphic depiction of real drug overdoses with instructions for use of Naloxone, an injectable drug to reverse opioid overdoses

 - New York City Department of Health and Mental Hygiene video: Prevent an overdose, save a life Patients describe their overdose and instructions on how to administer naloxone.

 Premier healthcare alliance - Opioid resources

 - Premier has been actively involved in responding to the US opioid epidemic since spring of 2017, with a focus on safer pain management and opioid prescribing.
-A summary of Premier capabilities follows; details can be found on the Premier Safety Institute® website section on Premier resources.
+A summary of Premier capabilities follows; details can be found in the Premier Safety Institute website section on Premier resources.

 - Legislative front: engaged with White House Opioid Task Force and led lobbying efforts that resulted in passage the Opioid Overdose Prevention and Safety Act on 10/24/18 into law to advance treatment, recovery and prevention